DSP-on-Wine/red-wine-quality/README.md

 6. **Experiment with Different Data:**

-   Feel free to experiment with different sample data by modifying the values in the `sample_data` dictionary and re-executing the notebook cells.
+   Feel free to experiment with different sample data by modifying the values in the `sample_data` dictionary for single predict requests or changing the `test-data.csv` for batch predicting and re-executing the notebook cells.

 By following these steps, you can effectively test the FastAPI API with sample data using the provided notebook.

 ### Running the Streamlit App

-Once the dependencies are installed, you can run the Streamlit app using the following command:
+Once the fastAPI app is running, you can run the Streamlit app using the following command from the root directory.
+Keep the API running, open a new terminal and run the command:

 ```bash
 streamlit run streamlit_app/main.py